atomashpolskiy/bt/extension-protocol/index.md

 Second, we need a handler that will perform serialization of a message into a binary form and deserialization of a binary representation into an object.

-Because our message already knows how to serialize itself, the `encode(Message, ByteBuffer)` method will only be responsible for checking that the I/O buffer has sufficient space available.

-Note that `readMessageType(ByteBuffer)` method (which is called upon receiving a new message) does not actually check the contents of the buffer.
-Extension protocol has already taken care of that, and we can safely assume that the received message is really `YourIP`.

 ```java
 package yourip;